tytydraco/yessleep/out/Working_in_a_mansion_was_stricter_than_I_expected.md

 “It wasn’t my fault.”
-I said with a determined tone as I clenched my hands.
+I said with a determined tone as I clenched my fists.

 The silence of the principal's office was stifling.
 The air seemed thick with anticipation as I sat opposite the stern-faced principal, Mr. Thompson, who gazed at me with a mixture of disappointment and frustration.
 I shifted uneasily in the uncomfortable wooden chair, my eyes focused on the intricately patterned rug that lay beneath my feet.